 David holds a Bachelor of Economics from Adelaide University and is a Member of The Securities Institute, London.

 Jodi Glass is a performing arts producer with expertise in producing and touring new theatre productions nationally and internationally.

-She is currently the Executive Producer of Slingsby, an award-winning theatre company based in Adelaide that she co-founded in 2007.
+She was appointed to the position of Executive Director of the State Theatre Company South Australia in December 2016.
+Prior to this she was the Executive Producer of Slingsby, an award-winning theatre company based in Adelaide that she co-founded in 2007.
 In nine years Slingsby has performed in 68 venues in 43 cities around the world including sold out seasons for the New Victory Theatre on 42nd Street, New York, and the Adelaide Festival of Arts.
 Jodi was previously the Chief Executive Officer of the Adelaide Fringe, where she led the organisation’s rapid expansion to become the second biggest open access arts festival in the world.
 In 2005 she was appointed a Life Member of the Adelaide Fringe in recognition of contribution.